What is NewsSpectrum?

 How are the fellowships selected?

-Final decisions about the fellowship recipients are made by a five-member selection committee with expertise on the situation of minority-language media in Europe.
+Final decisions about the fellowship recipients are made by a five-member independent selection committee with expertise on the situation of minority-language media in Europe.

 When will I receive a decision about my application?